Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Personal Finance & Banking

-All local banks and credit unions as well as other financial institutions in Calgary have programs to help newcomers.
-You can open a bank account, get a credit card, or line of credit, and apply for a mortgage.
+All local banks, credit unions, and other financial institutions in Calgary have programs to help newcomers.
+You can open a bank account, get a credit card, or a line of credit, and apply for a mortgage.
 Visit a local bank branch to start the process.

 Calgary’s Education System

-Calgary offers a wealth of options when it comes to schools in the city: public, Catholic, francophone, bilingual, language immersion, private, charter, religious-, sports-, arts-, music-, and science-focused.
+Calgary offers a wealth of school options: public, Catholic, francophone, bilingual, language immersion, private, charter, religious, sports, arts, music, and science-focused.

-The city offers as well childcare and preschool options.
-If you have a lower income, you may be eligible for government help to cover the costs of childcare.
+The city also offers childcare and preschool options.
 To find Calgary daycares, pre-schools, family day homes, out-of-school care, or group family child care, the government has a great child care search tool.

-As home to more immigrants than any other community in Alberta, Calgary offers many English as a second language (ESL) schools in the city.
-Most immigrant-serving centres and organizations also provide ESL classes, while there are programs in place for younger students within both the public and Catholic school systems.
+Calgary offers many English as a second language (ESL) schools in the city.
+Most immigrant-serving centres and organizations also provide ESL classes, while there are programs for younger students within the public and Catholic school systems.

 Elementary and High School Education